Key Insights

 Test management tools serve as a hub for organizing and controlling all aspects of the software testing life cycle.
 These tools offer a variety of features designed to improve efficiency, ensure traceability, and allow for real-time test progress monitoring.
-Whether the team operates under Agile methodologies, waterfall, or hybrid approaches, test management tools enable QA teams to align their efforts with broader project goals and development cycles.
+Whether the team operates under Agile, waterfall, or hybrid approaches, test management tools enable QA teams to align their efforts with broader project goals and development cycles.

 Key functionalities of a test management tool include test case management, defect tracking, test execution scheduling, reporting, and integration with automation frameworks.
 With the rise of DevOps and Continuous Testing, these tools integrate with CI/CD pipelines, allowing teams to run automated tests across multiple platforms seamlessly.